Open the Gate and Come to the Ritz on Maui

-WHEN THE ANNUAL CELEBRATION OF ARTS opens each year at the entrance to the Ritz-Carl- ton in Kapalua, Kanaka Maoli and resort cultural advisor Clifford Nae‘ole take center stage.
-A festival planned by Nae‘ole is a must-attend annual event for anyone who wants an introduction or continuing education in Hawaiian culture.
+WHEN THE ANNUAL CELEBRATION OF ARTS opens each year on Maui at the entrance to the Ritz-Carl- ton in Kapalua, Kanaka Maoli and resort cultural advisor Clifford Nae‘ole take center stage.
+A festival planned on Maui by Nae‘ole is a must-attend annual event for anyone who wants an introduction or continuing education in Hawaiian culture.

 One of only four resort cultural advisors in the state, Nae’ole has a heritage that uniquely qualifies him for the job.
 Some 210 years ago, a Nae’ole ancestor was a warrior king so trusted by Hawaiian royalty that he was charged with bringing up the future great King Kamehameha I, uniter of the Hawaiian Islands.
 Yet Nae‘olealmost turned his back on his own culture.

-Growing up near Waihe‘e, north of Wailuku, on the taroelds farmed by his grandfather and father, Nae‘ole remembers running through taro patches and picking huge sweet guava other trees, playing in the mud and having fun while his hardworking parents did the tough work of putting food on the table.
+Growing up near Waihe‘e, north of Wailuku on Maui on the taro fields farmed by his grandfather and father, Nae‘ole remembers running through Maui taro patches and picking huge sweet guava other trees, playing in the mud and having fun while his hardworking parents did the tough work of putting food on the table.

 After graduation from high school in Wailuku, Nae’ole was taken aside by his grandfather and told it was time for Kou Manawa, your turn as a hiapo (the first born) to continue the legacy of farming.